-Name one HR intervention that has a close to 100% failure rate.
+Name one HR intervention that has a high failure rate.
 Is ‘Mentorship’ the first word that came to mind?
 Anyone who has told you otherwise has you fooled.
 Ever since organizations were built, whenever anyone in HR attempted to run a successful ‘mentorship program’, Mentor turned in his grave.
 Yes, Mentor is a character straight out of Greek Mythology and the man after who the modern day mentor is shaped.

 As per Odyssey, Odysseus of Ithaca went to fight in the Trojan War and entrusted the care of his son, Telemachus to an older and wiser friend Mentor.
 As the story goes, Goddess Athena disguised herself as Mentor to provide counsel to Telemachus and developed a strong relationship built on the foundations of guidance and support.
 Over time, the word mentor has come to be associated with words like advisor, teacher, tutor, friend, coach, guide, sponsor and more.